hasura/graphql-engine/manual/files/permission.rst

         hookUrl: "String"

-The following default urls are available on filestore service for configuring webhooks:
+The following default urls are available on filestore microservice for configuring webhooks:

 - Private:
     Only logged in users can read and upload